nrwl/nx-workshop/docs/lab16/LAB.md

     ⚡ It should be almost instant...

-9. ***But how?** You have no local cache - because we did a fresh pull of the repository.
+9. **But how?** You have no local cache: we just did a fresh pull of the repository.

     Check your terminal output - you should see this message: